-At December 31, 2018, the Bank was obligated under a non-cancelable lease for premises and equipment with a remaining term of one year.
-This lease provides for increased lease payments based upon increases in real estate taxes, operating costs, or selected price indexes.
+At December 31, 2019, the Bank was obligated under non-cancelable leases for premises and equipment with remaining terms ranging from 5 to approximately 6 years.
+These leases provide for increased lease payments based upon increases in real estate taxes, operating costs, or selected price indexes.

-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$1 million for each of the years ended December 31, 2018 and 2017.
+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$1 million for each of the years ended December 31, 2019 and 2018.

-Future minimum lease payments under non-cancelable operating leases, net of sublease rentals, with remaining terms of one year or more, at December 31, 2018, were immaterial.
+Future minimum lease payments under non-cancelable operating leases with remaining terms of one year or more, at December 31, 2019, were immaterial.

-At December 31, 2018, there were no material unrecorded unconditional purchase commitments or obligations in excess of one year.
+At December 31, 2019, there were no material unrecorded unconditional purchase commitments or obligations in excess of one year.

-Under the Insurance Agreement of the Reserve Banks, each of the Reserve Banks has agreed to bear, on a perincident basis, a share of certain losses in excess of 1 percent of the capital paid-in of the claiming Reserve Bank, up to 50 percent of the total capital paid-in of all Reserve Banks.
+Under an insurance agreement of the Reserve Banks, each of the Reserve Banks has agreed to bear, on a per-incident basis, a share of certain losses in excess of 1 percent of the capital paid-in of the claiming Reserve Bank, up to 50 percent of the total capital paid-in of all Reserve Banks.
 Losses are borne in the ratio of a Reserve Bank's capital paid-in to the total capital paid-in of all Reserve Banks at the beginning of the calendar year in which the loss is shared.
-No claims were outstanding under the agreement at December 31, 2018 and 2017.
+No claims were outstanding under the agreement at December 31, 2019 and 2018.